Claude Code Plugins

 • Test framework already exists

-• Trivial typo or config fix
+• Trivial typo/config fix

 • One-off environmental issue

-• Would require extensive test infrastructure setup
+• Would require extensive setup

-2. Implement Single Fix
+2. Implement single fix

 • ONE change at a time

-• Fix the SOURCE, not the symptom
+• Fix SOURCE, not symptom

 • No "while I'm here" improvements